zrex-finance/core-contracts/README.md

 ### Configurator

-- implements the configuration methods for the FlashFlow protocol.
+- implements the configuration methods for the zRex protocol.

 ### License

-Smart contracts for FlashFlow protocol are available under the [MIT License](LICENSE.md).
+Smart contracts for zRex protocol are available under the [MIT License](LICENSE.md).